A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Abstract

 \section{Abstract}

-We study the dynamics and interactions between combined chemotherapy and chimeric antigen receptor (CAR-T) cells therapy and malignant gliomas (MG).
-MG is one of the most common primary brain tumor, with high resistance to therapy and unfavorable prognosis.
-Here, we develop a mathematical model that describes the application of chemo- and CAR-T cell therapies and the dynamics of sensitive and resistant populations of tumor cells.
-This model is a five-dimensional dynamical system with impulsive inputs corresponding to clinical administration of chemo- and immunotherapy.
-We provide a proof of non-negativeness of solutions of the proposed model for non-negative initial data.
-We demonstrate that if we apply both therapies only once, the trajectories will be attracted to an invariant surface that corresponds to the tumor carrying capacity.
-On the other hand, if we apply both treatments constantly, we find regions of the parameter where the tumor is eradicated.
-Moreover, we study applications of different combinations of the above treatments in order to find an optimal combination at the population level.
-To this aim, we generate a population of $10^{4}$ virtual patients with the model parameters uniformly distributed in the medically relevant ranges and perform \emph{in silico} trials with different combinations of treatments.
-We obtain optimal protocols for several different relations of tumor growth rates between sensitive and drug resistant cells.
-We demonstrate that the tumor growth rate, efficacy of chemotherapy, and tumor immunosuppression are the parameters that mostly impact survival time in \emph{in silico} trials.
-We believe that our results provide new theoretical insights to guide the design of clinical trials for MG therapies.
+{ Malignant gliomas (MG) are among the most aggressive primary brain tumors, characterized by a high degree of resistance to therapy and poor prognosis.
+In this work, we develop a mathematical model to investigate the dynamics of MG under the combined effects of chemotherapy and chimeric antigen receptor (CAR-T) cell therapy.
+The proposed model is a five-dimensional dynamical system incorporating impulsive inputs that correspond to the clinical administration of chemotherapy and immunotherapy.
+We demonstrate the non-negativity of solutions for non-negative initial conditions, ensuring the biological relevance of the model. \\ We show that if we apply both therapies only once, the trajectories are attracted to an invariant surface corresponding to the tumor carrying capacity.
+Conversely, under constant administration of both treatments, we identify parameter ranges in which tumor eradication is achievable.
+Furthermore, we numerically study various treatment combinations to determine optimal protocols at the population level.
+To this end, we generate a cohort of $10^4$ virtual patients with model parameters sampled uniformly within clinically relevant ranges and carry out \textit{in silico} trials.
+Our findings indicate that tumor growth rate, chemotherapy efficacy, and tumor-induced immunosuppression are the key determinants of survival outcomes. \\ We believe that our results provide new theoretical insights into treatment optimization and offer a framework for refining the design of clinical trials for MG therapies.}

 \begin{quotation} Malignant gliomas (MG), the most common primary brain tumors, are characterized by high invasiveness and resistance to therapy, with a median survival of less than 15 months despite standard multimodal treatments like the Stupp protocol.
 Novel Chimeric Antigen Receptor (CAR)-T cell therapies have shown revolutionary potential in oncology but face significant challenges in solid tumors like MG, including antigen heterogeneity, immunosuppressive tumor microenvironment, and blood-brain barrier limitations.
 Recent advances, such as CARs targeting multiple antigens, aim to overcome these obstacles.